 That’s why you also want to communicate the qualities that underlie your potential.
 What is your greatest strength?
 How do you get things done?
 Why do people like to have you around?
 Those three dimensions of your character come together to form what I call your Personal Brand Triad.

 While there are different ways to communicate your personal brand, perhaps the most profound and quickest way is to use a motto.
 In my LinkedIn profile, my “title” includes “Let’s bridge your real life to your ideal life.”
-That reflects my Personal Brand Triad, which is smart, innovative, and encouraging.
+That reflects my Personal Brand Triad, which is smart, inventive, and encouraging.

 Beyond LinkedIn, you can also use your personal motto when you sign off an email, instead of the typical “Best” or “Cheers.”
 A football coach in Ohio signs all his emails with his personal motto: “Make a Difference Today!”